Michael-Rosol/textlate/README.md

 # Textlate

-Web application with text to speach and translate capabilities
+Web application with text to speech and translate capabilities